 This is a textbook case on how collaboration between a retailer, a transportation provider, and law enforcement led to a multi-million dollar recovery.

-While in-transit cargo theft is a significant issue, as industry professionals we are fortunate that the tools are there for us to combat this problem and significantly reduce our organization’s potential for loss.
+While in-transit cargo crime is a significant issue, as industry professionals we are fortunate that the tools are there for us to combat this problem and significantly reduce our organization’s potential for loss.